openmaptiles/openmaptiles/README.md

 make import-borders
 ```

-Import latest Wikidata.
+Import labels from Wikidata.
 If an OSM feature has [Key:wikidata](https://wiki.openstreetmap.org/wiki/Key:wikidata), OpenMapTiles check corresponding item in Wikidata and use its [labels](https://www.wikidata.org/wiki/Help:Label) for languages listed in [openmaptiles.yaml](openmaptiles.yaml).
 So the generated vector tiles includes multi-languages in name field.

 This step uses [Wikidata Query Service](https://query.wikidata.org) to download just the Wikidata IDs that already exist in the database.